 1. Quarterly Map Updates

 The simple way of implementing OTA updates is to provide a patch four times a year.
 For each available update region, a new version of the map can be supported.
 Updating the map in parts saves data traffic and time since the download is much faster.

 Quarterly updates include up to eight incremental updates, after that the map will be updated fully.
-BMW have been implementing OTA navigation updates using their Connected Drive system, which inform drivers of new roads and modified traffic layouts.
+BMW has been implementing OTA navigation updates using their Connected Drive system, which informs drivers of new roads and modified traffic layouts.